 Prescription drug coverage is automatically included in all health insurance plans at no additional cost, through Navitus Health Solutions, a nationwide pharmacy network.

-Co-payments for 30-day supply of prescription:
+Out-of-pocket costs for 30-day supply of prescription:

-- Level 1: $5 co-pay (formulary* generic and some low cost brand name drugs)
+- Level 1: $5 copay (formulary* generic and some low cost brand name drugs)

-- Level 3: $35 co-pay (non-formulary* drugs)
+- Level 3: 40% coinsurance, up to $150 (non-formulary* drugs)

 *What is a Formulary?
 A prescription drug formulary is a list of prescription drugs established by a committee of physicians and pharmacists, which are determined to be medically necessary and cost effective.
 Each drug is assigned a level, which determines the co-payment for that drug.
 Navitus may require prior authorization for certain formulary and non-formulary drugs before coverage applies.
 These drugs are shown on the formulary with “PA”.
 You must log in to Navitus to review the formulary.

-Annual Out-of Pocket Maximums
+Annual Out-of Pocket Limits

 Prescription Cost Savings / Mail Order

-If you order your prescriptions by mail, you may reduce your out-of-pocket prescription costs:
+By ordering your prescriptions by mail, you may reduce your out-of-pocket prescription costs:

 - If you order through WellDyneRx, you will receive up to a 90 day supply of Level 1 and Level 2 drugs for the price of a 60-day supply.